atifkhanfall2024/Python-From-Strach/Readme.md

 - finally  , if , else used to handle keywards

+### working with asyncio async await
+- all code will exectue in non blocking io
+- study about event loop which will be really amazing

 ### to make virtual enviroment = python -m venv venv
 ### to active window script = venv\Scripts\activate
 ### to start server : uvicorn prac:app